-•When using musical toys that are battery operated, the batteries must be replaced when needed and the toy must be functional for it to be counted as a music material.

-•The spread of germs should be minimized when children use music instruments with mouth pieces, such as a flute or harmonica.
-This can be done by sanitizing the material after each child or providing individual instruments for each child's personal use.
+- •When using musical toys that are battery operated, the batteries must be replaced when needed and the toy must be functional for it to be counted as a music material. - •The spread of germs should be minimized when children use music instruments with mouth pieces, such as a flute or harmonica.
+This can be done by sanitizing the material after each child or providing individual instruments for each child's personal use. - •If recorded music is played by the provider or by a child, this counts as one material that is accessible to the children.